Chun5/works/index.rst

   Almost always, users seek answers to specific questions and don't want to read a book from beginning to end to find those answers.
 Quality information addresses users where they are.
   Writers must apply their own skills and expertise based on solid research and proven methods.

+  Develop ever smaller chunks of information to address the changing needs of users.

 QTI's characteristics: